altpsyche/bobreview/docs/PLUGIN_DEVELOPMENT_GUIDE.md

 # BobReview Plugin Development Guide

-This guide walks through creating a custom report plugin for BobReview, using the `mayhem-reports` plugin as a reference implementation.
+This guide walks through creating a custom report plugin for BobReview using the CLI scaffolder and PluginHelper API.

 ## Table of Contents